YunfeiG/skill-prediction/README.md

 Again, Attack speed emulation is in demand.

 ## Update/fix logs

+Apr 18, 2018: Brawler, Mystic should be completed.

 Apr 17, 2018: Warrior, Lancer, Slayer, Berzerker, Priest fix should be completed.
 Mystic and Brawler untested by myself yet.